 Kindergarten is a big year of social and academic growth for young children.
 In our classroom we work continuously to meet the needs of all learners and to make curriculum engaging and relevant.
 Our daily schedule involves active learning in all areas as well as center-based time to explore and play.
 Our core subject areas include: math, language arts, science, social studies, reading, and religion.
 Our students also attend several specialist classes including: Spanish, art, music, and physical education.
 Technology is also integrated into many areas of our learning and helps to enhance our core curriculum.
-Communication and relationships with families is very important to Miss Keyport.
-Families can expect regular communication from Miss Keyport through emails, weekly newsletters, and other informal communications.
+Communication and relationships with families are very important to us.
+Families can expect regular communication through emails, weekly newsletters, and other informal communications.
 Parents are an active part of the classroom and there are many opportunities to be involved.

 Kindergarten is a year full of many exciting experiences including field trips to the apple orchard, mystery readers, and time with our 4th grade buddies.
 Our class also focuses on service-learning by helping others in our school and community.
 Service learning enhances our religion curriculum and gives us a chance to live out our Catholic faith.
 Kindergarteners also experience the Catholic faith through Mass, prayer, and learning about the saints.